 Ruth and her team have also been involved in investigating management options for a girdling moth in blueberries and for green stink bugs in raspberries, including the use of egg parasitoids.

 In a previous study the team investigated the management of scarab beetles in blueberries.
 This study included pesticide trials and using different cover crops in the inter-rows.

-As part of a management strategy of longicorn beetles in lychees, the optimum timing of chemical application and efficacy of different chemicals are being evaluated.
+As part of a management strategy of longicorn beetles in lychees, the optimum timing of chemical application and efficacy of different chemicals were evaluated.

-Huwer RK, Briese DT, Dowling PM, Kemp DR, Lonsdale WM, Michalk DL, Neave MJ Sheppard AW, Woodburn TL (2005) Can an integrated management approach provide a basis for long-term prevention of weed dominance in Australian pasture systems?
-Weed Research 45, 1–18.
+Huwer RK, Briese DT, Dowling PM, Kemp DR, Lonsdale WM, Michalk DL, Neave MJ Sheppard AW and Woodburn TL (2005) Can an integrated management approach provide a basis for long-term prevention of weed dominance in Australian pasture systems?
+Weed Research 45: 1–18.

 Huwer RK (1996) Developmental biology of Amblypelta lutescens lutescens (Distant) (Heteroptera: Coreidae) on a choice of tropical crops in Australia with regard to environmentally sound control methodology [German] Entwicklungsbiologie von Amblypelta lutescens lutescens Distant (Heteroptera: Coreidae) an ausgewählten tropischen Kulturen in Australien unter Berücksichtigung umweltverträglicher Bekämpfungsmethoden.
 184 pp., Ph.D. thesis at the Institut für Phytopathologie und Angewandte Zoology; Justus-Liebig-Universität Giessen, Offset Köhler KG; 35396 Giessen, Germany.